UTHINKUKNOWME/CEHv10StudyGuide/5-Attacking-a-System.md

   - First number is user, second is group, third is others
   - Example - 755 is everything for users, read/execute for group, and read/execute for others
 - Root has UID and GID of 0
+- Accounts for services: 1-999
-- First user has UID and GID of 500
+- First user has UID and GID of 1000
 - Passwords are stored in /etc/shadow for most current systems
 - /etc/password stores passwords in hashes.
 - /etc/shadow stores passwords encrypted (hashed and salted) and is only accessible by root